IceHe/lib/java/cmd/java.md

     - Each line in the command file represents a command, a class name, and a method name for which the command is used.
     - For example, this line prints assembly code for the `toString()` method of the String class:
         - `print java/lang/String toString`
-- If you’re using commands for the JIT compiler to perform on methods, then see the `-XX:CompileCommand` option.
+- If you're using commands for the JIT compiler to perform on methods, then see the `-XX:CompileCommand` option.

 `-XX:CompileOnly=methods`